profetolocka/Grove-Vision-AI/README.md

 - Account on [SenseCraft](https://sensecraft.seeed.cc/)
 - Account on [Pushbullet](https://www.pushbullet.com/) (optional, for receiving notifications)
 - Arduino IDE (configured for ESP32 boards)

 ---

-## 🚀 Getting started

-1. Train your model on SenseCraft or use one of the models included in this repo.
-2. Connect the Grove Vision AI V2 module to the XIAO ESP32-C3.
-3. Upload the corresponding code from the Arduino IDE.
-4. Open the serial monitor to view detection results.
-5. (Optional) Configure your Pushbullet token to receive alerts.

----